xiongxslab/Translatomer/README.md

 ```

 ## License
-This project is licensed under ...
+This project is licensed under MIT License.

 ## Contact
-For any questions or inquiries, please contact ...
+For any questions or inquiries, please contact xiongxs@zju.edu.cn.